 I am an experienced childminder, graded 'Outstanding' by Ofsted on my last THREE inspections, which is a rare and unique achievement.
 My setting, TotalCare Childminding, offers a bespoke childminding packaged tailored to each family and their individual needs.
 I offer flexible opening hours and will work around shift patterns wherever possible.
 I have a wide range of knowledge and experience of looking after children of varying ages and abilities.
 I would say that I am very adaptable to improve the service I can offer each family.
 My setting includes a large dedicated playroom, with a range of toys and play activities for each age of child.
 The playroom leads directly to the garden which has a large area for the children which is unique in that there is a very large undercover all weather play area (to allow the children to play in every single type of weather should they wish to do so) as well as 'normal garden area with a pirate ship, slide, rockers and other toys'.
-We have a 6ft long marine fish tank with live corals, which the children are fascinated by.
 We undertake many activities and I love to bake with the children - we also do lots of other arts and crafts, role play, Happy Land, and much much more.
 I am an approved ECaT (Every Child a Talker) setting and am able to use communication methods adapted to each child and their individual needs.
 I am able to offer your child the same government funded place for 2, 3 & 4 year olds that a nursery can offer, subject to my Funding Policy.
 If you are interested in finding out more about my setting and any vacancies that I have please do not hesitate to contact me.

 Who to contact

 - Tara Malton